cedra-labs/cedra-network/protos/README.md

 brew install bufbuild/buf/buf
 ```

-If you see unexpected changes, make sure the version of buf you have matches the version we use in CI, see [`.github/workflows/check-protos.yaml`](../.github/workflows/check-protos.yaml).

 If you update the proto definitions in `proto/`, you can regenerate the code for all languages based on those protos by running this script:
 ```bash
 ./scripts/build_protos.sh